vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Update-vRLIContentPack.md

 ## Description

 The `Update-vRLIContentPack` cmdlet updates a designated VMware Aria Operations for Logs content pack from the online Content Pack Marketplace hosted on GitHub.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values.

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to Management Domain vCenter Server
 - Validates that network connectivity is possible to VMware Aria Operations for Logs
-- Updates the VMware Aria Operations for Logs content pack selected from the marketplace.
+- Updates the VMware Aria Operations for Logs content pack selected from the marketplace

 ## Examples